Cycling shoe: Pedal systems

 Modern cycling shoes are designed to work with clipless pedal systems.
-Such systems temporarily connect the shoe to the pedal like a ski binding system for maximal efficiency of power-transfer using a cleat on the bottom of each shoe and a matched fitting on the pedal.
-Several manufacturers produce these systems; consequently, modern shoes usually have threaded holes in the sole in various arrangements to attach cleats from different manufacturers.
+Such systems temporarily connect the shoe to the pedal in a manner similar to a ski binding system.
+The aim is maximal efficiency of power-transfer, using a cleat on the sole of each shoe and a matched fitting on the pedal.
+Several manufacturers produce such systems; consequently, modern shoes often have threaded holes in the sole in various arrangements to attach cleats of differing designs from different manufacturers.

-Broadly there are two styles of clipless pedals: road and MTB.
-Mountain bike style use a small cleat that sits up inside the sole of the shoe.
-It enables reasonable walking/running when dismounted.
-Road pedals use a wide cleat that makes walking difficult but gives good power transfer and is comfortable on long rides.
+Broadly there are two styles of clipless pedals, still referred to as “road” and “MTB” (mountain bike).
+Road pedals use a wide cleat, usually of hard plastic, which makes walking difficult (or, without care, hazardous) but gives good power transfer and is comfortable on long rides.
+A mountain-bike-style shoe uses a small steel cleat recessed into the sole of the shoe.
+It enables reasonable walking or running when dismounted.

-An older system is the toe-clip and toestrap.
+The toe-clip and toestrap is an older system, still much used in one format.
 A toeclip is a metal cage attached to the front of the pedal into which the rider inserts the shoe.
 There are two methods for using pedals with toeclips.
 The first is a cycling shoe with a slotted shoeplate.
 Before the introduction of the clipless pedal, most racing shoes had a hard leather or plastic sole to which a metal or plastic shoe plate or cleat was attached.
 The shoeplate had a slot that fitted into the pedal.
-The shoeplate along with toe clip and strap keep the rider's feet firmly attached to the pedals.
-The drawback is that a rider had to reach down and loosen the toestrap by hand to take his foot out of the pedal and for this reason toeclips have been made largely obsolete by clipless pedals.
-The second is to use a cycling shoe with a smooth sole or a non-cycling shoe.
-This had the disadvantage of the rider's feet not being firmly attached to the pedals but had the advantage of being able to release from the pedals without having to loosen the strap by hand, and also any shoe can be used.
+The shoeplate along with toeclip and strap keep the rider's feet firmly attached to the pedals.
+The drawback - a serious inconvenience in stop-start cycling - is that the rider has to reach down and loosen the toestrap by hand to take a foot out of the toeclip and off the pedal and for this reason toeclips with slotted shoe plates have been made largely obsolete by clipless pedals.
+The second method, still widely used, is to use a cycling shoe with a smooth sole or even a suitable non-cycling shoe.
+This had the disadvantage that the rider's feet are not firmly attached to the pedals (while nonetheless being constrained and supported) but had the advantage of allowing the shoe to slide backwards out from the toeclip and away from the pedals from the pedals without having to loosen the strap by hand.
+Some non-cycling shoes can be used, if compact enough to fit into the cage of the toeclip.